 - Support services

-This course uses Java, for several reasons.
-Java is the most widely used widely used object-oriented programming language, and Java programming skill is in high demand.
-Java is also a good vehicle for explaining many of the software engineering ideas that will be covered in the course.
-Java is occasionally a bit verbose.
-However, most of the ideas you will be exposed to in this course, and the skills you will develop, will transfer to other programming languages.
+Java is one of the most widely used object-oriented programming languages, and programming skill in the Java language is in high demand.
+Nevertheless, this is not a course about Java.
+Java is simply a good vehicle for explaining many of the ideas on data structures, algorithms, and software engineering that will be covered in the course.
+Most of the ideas you will be exposed to in this course, and the skills you will develop, will transfer to other programming languages.

-• The Java API is very useful for learning how to use the many existing Java class libraries.
+• The Java API contains documentation for the extensive Java class library.

 • The Java Language Specification is helpful if you want to really understand how Java works.

-We will the use the Java 7 Standard Edition (Java SE 7) platform, which consists of the Java Development Kit (JDK) and the Java Runtime Environment (JRE).
-If you are using Java 6 or earlier, please upgrade.
+We will be using the Java 11 Standard Edition (Java SE 11) platform, which consists of the Java Development Kit (JDK) and the Java Runtime Environment (JRE).
+If you are using an earlier version of Java, please upgrade.

-and in Mac OS X, Applications > Utilities > Terminal)
+and in Mac OS, Applications > Utilities > Terminal)

 java -version at the command prompt: